Understanding mortgage-backed securities

 Average life vs. stated maturity

-Average life, which may be shorter or longer than estimated, and the final stated maturity should match an investor’s investment horizon.
+Align average life, which may be shorter or longer than estimated, and the final stated maturity should match an investor’s investment horizon.

 YTAL vs. YTM